DevEclipse2/LiteEngine/README.md

 i would be concerned for any companies that actually use wakatime because this is not it

+the following chunk of text is a parody of all the small things by blink 182

 all the swapchains

 code builds, lib links

 i'll run last success

 in debug x64

 always i know

 you throw an error

 checking, compiling

 spite me for building

 undefined symbol

 data can't null

 turn the bytes off

 go ask copilot

 nanananananannanananananana
 -interlude-

 say it aint so

 i cannot code

 commit the files

 wallow in denial

 run the last build

 out of sheer will

 compiler will go wrong

 the code will go on

 my little windmill

 say it aint so

 the solution broke

 go ask a clanker

 copilot is a w*****

 keep the last build

 write my own will

 compiler goes wrong

 life goes on

 my little vulkan build